jessecambon/jessecambon.github.io/_drafts/Essential-Data-Science-Methods.md

 | audi         | a6 quattro         | midsize |
 | chevrolet    | c1500 suburban 2wd | suv     |

-Now we will join this newly created “car\_type” dataset to the “mpg\_stack\_horz” dataset (created above) using the left\_join function.
-The “manufacturer” and “model” are used as joining keys.
-The resulting dataset, “joined”, now contains all the columns from “mpg\_stack\_horz” as well as the “class” column from the “car\_type” dataset.
+Now we will join this newly created ‘car\_type’ dataset to the ‘mpg\_stack\_horz’ dataset (created above) using the ‘left\_join’ function.
+The ‘manufacturer’ and ‘model’ columns are used as joining keys.
+The resulting dataset, ‘joined’, now contains all the columns from ‘mpg\_stack\_horz’ as well as the ‘class’ column from the ‘car\_type’ dataset.

 ``` r
 joined <- mpg_stack_horz %>%